orbs-network/ton-access/ton-access-spec.md

 ﻿
-# ton-gateway spec
+# ton-access spec
 A client side decentralised access to the [ton blockchain](https://ton.org/) This document shows how it should be build

 ## Introduction (Chachak)
 - Web3 Access, Metamask, Infura
-- Decentralized Gateway to a blockchain
+- Decentralized access to a blockchain
 - Centralised bottleneck compromise
 - Why is it still decentralised
 ## overview